pbs-assess/pacea/README.md

 -   added zooplankton biomass anomalies for the Strait of Georgia, with a new vignette (see below).

+-   extended calculations of the Aleutian Low Pressure Index (ALPI) up to 2022; they were originally only available to 2015.
+The Aleutian Low was mentioned in several talks at the 2024 State of the Pacific Ocean meeting, motivating us to update the values here.

 ## Brief examples of some questions that can be quickly investigated

 **How does this year’s sea surface temperature (red curve) in West Dixon